 Member

-Members are generic, logged in users of the portfolio system.
-Any person from any audience can become a registered member, such as an alumni, graduate student, potential employer, and parent.
+Members are generic, logged in registered users of the portfolio system.
+Any person from any audience can become a member, such as an alumni, graduate student, potential employer, and parent.
+All members may participate in groups (for viewing, evaluation and feedback) but only undergraduate students may post work to the system.

 Student